metayeti/YABS.js/README.md

 2. Create a `build.json`
 3. Execute with `node build.js`

-YABS.js will default to `build.json` or `build_all.json` if a build instructions file is not explicitly given via a parameter.
+YABS.js will default to `build.json` or `build_all.json` if the build instructions file is not explicitly provided as a parameter (meaning you can simply invoke the build with `node build.js`).

-To pass a custom build instructions file use a freestanding (not utilizing the `-` or `--` prefixes) parameter.
-The first such parameter is used as the instructions file, for example: `node build.js mybuildfile.json`
+To pass a custom build instructions file, use a freestanding (not utilizing the `-` or `--` prefixes) parameter.
+The first such parameter is used as the build instructions file, for example: `node build.js mybuild.json`.
+Only one such parameter will be accepted - if you wish to build multiple things in one go, you can [use YABS.js in batch mode](#5-batch-building).

+You can rename `build.js` to any arbitrary name, or you can use `yabs.js` with the full source instead.

 ## Minimal example